 This course introduces students to major concepts and principles in the field of Educational Psychology that form the foundations of learning and instruction.
 Students will examine various development domains and learning theories and translate this knowledge into effective teaching practices for motivating learners with diverse needs.
 While traditionally educational psychology focuses on the teaching profession, this course is open for all students interested in developing a deeper understanding on how humans learn.
-(Previously offered as an experimental course, PSY 298)
+(Formerly ED 298)

-Prerequisite: Psychology 100 with a grade of C or better and completion of ENG 22 or ENG 24 with a grade of C or better or placement in ENG 100 or equivalent.
+Prerequisite: ENG 22, ENG 24 or ENG 100 with a grade of C or better or equivalent